gitbls/ndm/README.md

 * Only /24 networks are supported.
 This includes 192.168.n.* for any 'n'.
 * No IPV6 support
-* V1 is only tested and supported on two Linux distros: Raspberry Pi with Raspbian Stretch or later and openSUSE Leap 15
+* ndm is fully tested and supported on RasPiOS (Stretch and Buster).
+Other distros require minor work (config file names/locations).
-* Nameserver failover.
-Looking into it.
+* Nameserver failover, although this can be done with an external script.
+See section "Nameserver failover")

-## Installing on Raspbian
+## Installing on RasPiOS

-Review the sections at the end of the document to learn about installing on other Distros.
-Perform the following steps for Raspbian:
+Perform the following steps to install ndm on RasPiOS:

 * Copy ndm to your system somewhere in your path.
 I use /usr/local/bin.
 The ndm database is **/etc/dbndm.json**